 "JARNDYCE, v.
-JARNDYCE."-A law case was tried at the Stafford Assizes on Monday, to determine whether the infant of the late Mrs. Llewellyn was born alive or dead, as a matter of property depended on the issue.
-The question had already been tried at Stafford, when the jury decided in favour of the present defendant.
-The affair had since got into the Court of Chancery; and the present issue was directed by the Master of the Rolls.
-Mr. Keating, in opening the case, remarked on the vexatious legal processes which had to be gove through, and added that he did not believe a decision would ever be arrived at, as, long before that time came, the whole estate would be melted down.
+JARNDYCE:"-A law case was tried at the Stafford Assizes on Monday, to determine whether the infant of the late Mrs. Llewellyn was born alive or dead, as a matter of property depended on the issue.
+The question had already been tried at Stafford, when the jury decided in favour of the present defendant. and the present issue was directed by the Master of the Rolls.
+Mr. Keating, in opening the case, remarked on the vexatious legal processes which had to be gone through, and added that he did not believe a decision would ever be arrived at, as, long before that time came, the whole estate would be melted down.
 The cause would stop as soon as the last acre of land in dispute was exhausted.
-He had already expressed his opinion on this circuit that, where the property in dispute was small, there ought to be some opportunity of settling such disputes in a local court, without the expense and delay of proceedings in the Court of Chancery.--Mr. Baron Alderson : "Since the case of 'Jarndyce v.
+He had already expressed his opinion on this circuit that, where the property in dispute was small, there ought to be some opportunity of settling such disputes in a local court, without the expense and delay of proceedings in the Court of Chancery .- Mr. Baron Alderson : "Since the case of 'Jarndyce v.
 Jarndyce,' that has been so determined."
 (Laughter.)
 Mr. Keating said that in the case of "Jarndyce v.
-Jarndyce," a large property was involved, which was sufficient to keep the suit alive for half a century; but in the present case the property was only worth about 50% a year .- The jury, after retiring for an hour and a half, said they could not all agree that the child was born alive, and they therefore found for the plaintiff, thus reversing the verdict of the previous jury.
+Jarndyce," a large property was involved, which was sufficient to keep the suit alive for half a century; but in the present case the property was only worth about 50% a year.-The jury, after retiring for an hour and a half, said they could not all agree that the child was bern alive, and they therefore found for the plaintiff, thus reversing the verdict of the previous jury.
 MIDDLESEX SESSIONS .- William Hutchins has been sentenced to ten months' hard labour, for stealing seven shillings from a Mrs. Cheesman.
 The man belongs to one of the gang of fellows who hang about the County Courts, offering their services, as professed lawyers, to the simple and unwary.
 The prisoner made an offer of this kind to Mrs. Cheesman, who, however, had already suited herself with a previous applicant.
-Hutchins, resolving not to be altogether disappointed, followed the woman into a public-house after the conclusion of the case, and made a snatch at some change out of which she was paying the other individual.
-He was speedily
+Hutchins, resolving not to be altogether disappointed, followed the woman into a public-house after the conclusion of the stated that, since the illegal transfer, Mr. Bailton has Oakford, attended by her solicitor, appeared before the case, and made a snatch at some change one caused 500% to be placed in the name of Mrs. Hum- magistrate, and solemnly asserted the truth of the ori- she was paying the other individual.
+He was speedily case, and made a snatch at some change out of which